 Epilepsy is a chronic brain disorder that affects people all over the world.

-In most cases, a person with epilepsy tends to have the same type of seizure every time, so the symptoms will be similar from episode to episode.
-The physicians generally classify seizures as focal or generalized, based on how abnormal brain activity begins.
+In addition, people with epilepsy tend to have the same type of seizures every time.
+Therefore, in most cases the symptoms will be similar from episode to episode.
+Due to this facts, doctors usually classify seizures as focal or generalized, based on how abnormal brain activity begins.

-Certain factors can increase your risk of epilepsy:
+Certain factors can increase your risk of having this illness:

-- Age: The onset of epilepsy is more common in early childhood and after age 60, but the condition can occur at any age.
+- Age: This ailment is more common in early childhood and in people older than 60 years old.
+However, this condition can occur at any age.

-- Dementia may increase the risk of epilepsy in the elderly
+- Dementia may increase the risk in the elderly.

-- Brain infections such as meningitis, which cause inflammation in the brain or spinal cord, may also increase your risk
+- Brain infections such as meningitis, cause inflammation of the brain or the spinal cord.
+Consequently, they may increase your risk.

 - Seizures in childhood